 You’ll want to write good descriptions and take measurements.
 Sizes differ from brand to brand, so listing something as a size “large” is vague regarding clothing.
 Include chest, waist-hip, and length measurements.
 You can even have your cat help if she’s up to it.
 Abby over here is a team player 😉

 The more descriptive you are, the more likely someone will feel comfortable buying the item without seeing or feeling it first.
-Accurately represent your item in your listing -a crumpled garment laid out on the floor of a dark room isn’t going to cut it.
-Listing images are everything so take photos that stand out.
+Accurately represent your item in your listing -a crumpled garment laid out on the floor of a dark room isn’t cut.
+Listing images are everything, so take photos that stand out.

 The Price is Right

-When it comes to Poshmark, most buyers will send you an offer rather than flat out purchasing an item.
-Maybe 1 in 50 orders, someone will buy something without negation, and I get very excited.
+Regarding Poshmark, most buyers will send you an offer rather than flat-out purchasing an item.
+So maybe 1 in 50 orders, someone will buy something without negation, and I get very excited.
 However, for the most part, you need to account for offers when deciding on a price.

 When setting the original listing price for your items, you want to go a bit higher than what you want to sell them for.
 But not too high.
-You don’t want Poshers to think you’re greedy.
-But, you also want to make sure your customer feels like they are getting a great deal.
+You don’t wish Poshers to think you’re greedy.
+But you also want to ensure your customer feels like they are getting a great deal.
 So, how do you find that sweet spot so that you and your customer look like this lady after the transaction?

-Poshmark Tip: Lower your items on Thursday or Friday -that’s when people get paid.
+Poshmark Tip: Lower your items on Thursday or Friday when people get paid.

-It’s important to note that if you lower your price and then raise it again the next time you drop, it will not show it discounted unless you go lower than your lowest listing price for that item.
+It’s important to note that if you lower your price and then raise it again the next time you drop, it will not show it discounted unless you go lower than your lowest listing price.

 Ask For Host Picks

 First, those crazy long comments with all the emojis….. don’t do it.
 It’s obnoxious.
-You copy and paste the same thing every day to all the host’s party listings (see below).
+You copy and paste the same thing daily to all the host’s party listings (see below).
 Maybe it works for some people but not for me.
-What does work is a short but sweet comment on one of your listings asking if the host would consider it an item as a Host Pick?
+What does work is a short but sweet comment on one of your listings asking if the host would consider it an item as a Host Pick.
 Give it a try this next week!
 Getting host picks grew my audience big time.